Updated on July, 5th 2022

 The truth is, there is no “bad” time to visit Niagara Falls.
 The natural wonder is majestic 365 days a year.
 As long as there is no fog or storm in your way, you should have no problem admiring the waterfalls whenever you arrive.

-That said, the full experience of Niagara Falls (including getting up close with a boat tour) is only available certain months of the year.
+That said, the full experience of Niagara Falls (including getting up close with a boat tour) is only available during certain months of the year.
 But, even with that restriction, there are many months to choose from!
-“Open” season for Niagara City Cruises continues all the way through November (weather depending), so you can check off all the quintessential Niagara experiences even with a later autumn visit.
+“Open” season for Niagara City Cruises continues through November (weather depending), so you can check off all the quintessential Niagara experiences even with a later autumn visit.

 Bottom line: Visiting Niagara Falls between late September and November is a one-of-a-kind experience: the fall colours, Halloween festivities, and harvest flavours make it an excellent choice for a cozy getaway.
-With a bit of planning, autumn isn’t just a good time to see Niagara Falls – it is one of the best!
+With a bit of planning, autumn isn’t just an excellent time to see Niagara Falls – it is one of the best!

 FAQ: